cityofcapetown/ds_code_challenge/README.md

 You can use any tool to produce the output, e.g. Python, R, Excel, Power BI, Tableau, etc. The final deliverable needs to be a pdf report with your analysis.

 ## How to submit
-### Candidates where programming is required (Data Scientist;  Engineers and Visualization Engineers)
+### Candidates where programming is required (Data Scientist;  Engineers and Visualisation Engineers)
 1. Clone this repository and load it into your development environment.
 2. Work the challenge, committing regularly to document your progress.
 Try have structured, meaningful commits, where each one adds significant functionality in a coherent manner.
 3. Host your repository somewhere that is publicly accessible.
 If you're using GitHub, please use a fork of our original repository.